tinh8801/Volumio-simple-remote/README.md

-# Volumio-simple-remote
+# Volumio Simple Remote
 A simple remote for Volumio

-Using an Esp8266 or NodeMCU board and Volumio REST API to Play/Pause, Stop, Next, Prev
+Using an ESP8266 or NodeMCU board and Volumio REST API to Play/Pause, Stop, Next, Prev music